awash-/portfolio/README.md

 **Highway Safety: Accidents and Characteristics 2016-2019** <br>
 *Data visualization x [Tableau](https://public.tableau.com/views/HighwaySafetyAccidentsandCharacteristics2016-2019/NationwideMap?:language=en-US&:display_count=n&:origin=viz_share_link)*

 When I got my start as a Transportation Analyst consultant, I worked with highway safety data.
 For a time I knew the FARS interface like the back of my hand.
 I provided data visualizations that went into Highway Safety Plans in states such as West Virginia, Virgnia, Ohio, and Florida.
 I'm sure I'm forgetting several.
-Anyway, check this out if you want to be radicalized into #VisionZero.
-I plan to continually update this with more drilldowns and contributing factors (such as impaired driving, drowsiness, etc.).<br><br>
+Anyway, check this out if you want to be radicalized into #VisionZero. <br><br>

 **My Grown-Up Gap Year in a Van** *Coming soon!* <br>
 *Data visualization x Tableau*